attogram/ollama-bash-eval/README.md

 ## Library

-`oe` uses the [Ollama Bash Lib](https://github.com/attogram/ollama-bash-lib) to interact with Ollama.
+`oe` uses a subsetvof the [Ollama Bash Lib](https://github.com/attogram/ollama-bash-lib) to interact with Ollama.